kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 - The scheduling queue is changed to work with QueueingHint.
 - No performance degradation is confirmed via scheduler_perf.
-- The feature gate is implemented. (enabled by default)
+- The feature gate is implemented. (disabled by default)
 - QueueingHint implementation in plugins:
   - In 1.28: no beta or stable plugins return scheduling hints
   - In 1.29: at least 3 stable in-tree plugins return scheduling hints

 #### GA

+- The feature gate is enabled by default.
 - QueueingHint is implemented in all plugins.
+- The integration tests are implemented for requeueing scenarios in all plugins.
+- `PreCheck` feature in the scheduling queue is completely removed.
+- No significant degradation in memory comsumption.
 - No performance degradation is confirmed via scheduler_perf.
-- No bug report for a while.
+- No bug report for a while after enabling it by default.

 ### Upgrade / Downgrade Strategy